-Bombay High Court permits 27 weeks pregnant woman to terminate her pregnancy.
+Bombay HC permits 27 weeks pregnant woman to terminate her pregnancy

-The Bombay High Court on January 9th permitted a 27 weeks pregnant woman to terminate her pregnancy.
+The Bombay High Court, on 9 January, permitted a 27 weeks pregnant woman to terminate her pregnancy.
 The woman’s foetus was suffering from serious fatal abnormalities including absence of the stomach and portions of the brain and heart.
 The High Court held that the mental trauma that a woman is likely to suffer as a result of carrying such a pregnancy to term would constitute a ‘threat to the life of the woman’.

 Slideshow - Related Post